DangerDanny/Test_2020FC/docs/AWIN/README.md

 Typically, a customer can integrate the RSS into their own browser, their Portal/Intranet, into an RSS Reader App (there are hundreds, Feedly is great) or into their CRM.

-## Authentication

-### Timeouts

-- When the user logs in, the session is active for seven days (10080 minutes exactly).
-At 10081st minute, the user will revert to Guest.
-When the user clicks Login, the session resumes automatically.
-- All active sessions will automatically log out after fourteen days (20160 minutes exactly).
-At 20161st minute, users will have to log in again regardless of their activity.